• Our lawyers

 Is a TP1 different from a TR1 form?

-Yes, while both the TP1 and TR1 forms are used in property transactions, they serve different purposes.
+Yes, while both the TP1 and TR1 are transfer deed forms used in property transactions, they serve different purposes.
 A TP1 is for transferring part of a registered property, while a TR1 is for transferring the entire property.
 Both forms are submitted to HM Land Registry but serve distinct purposes based on the scope of the transaction.

 • TP1 (Transfer of Part): Used when transferring ownership of a part of a registered property.